Articles on Prostate Cancer

-- T2a means the cancer involves one half of one lobe of the prostate or less.
+- T2a means cancer involves one-half of one lobe of the prostate or less.

-- T2c means that the cancer has grown into or involves both lobes of the prostate.
+- T2c means that cancer has grown into or involves both lobes of the prostate.

 - T3 prostate cancers have grown to the extent that the tumor extends outside of the prostate gland.
 Adjacent tissues, including the capsule around the prostate gland, the seminal vesicles, as well as the bladder neck, may be involved in T3 tumors.

-- T3b means that the cancer has invaded into the seminal vesicles.
+- T3b means that cancer has invaded the seminal vesicles.